-Think you might have pink eye (conjunctivitis)?
+Think you might have pink eye (bacterial conjunctivitis) or allergic conjunctivitis?
 Symptoms and treatments you need to know.

 Author